apache/paimon/docs/content/spark/sql-write.md

 Paimon currently supports Merge Into syntax in Spark 3+, which allow a set of updates, insertions and deletions based on a source table in a single commit.

 {{< hint into >}}
-1. This only work with primary-key table.
-2. In update clause, to update primary key columns is not supported.
+1. In update clause, to update primary key columns is not supported.
-3. `WHEN NOT MATCHED BY SOURCE` syntax is not supported.
+2. `WHEN NOT MATCHED BY SOURCE` syntax is not supported.
 {{< /hint >}}

 **Example: One**